Strike FAQ

 In addition, you will not be paid for performing work while on strike, which means you’re wasting your own time and effort.

 A replacement worker is an individual who crosses the picket line to do their own work or the work of another striking union employee.
-These individuals are unhelpful and destructive to the union’s efforts to better your working conditions.
-Replacement workers often face social repercussions for their behaviour.
-Their activity is often recorded and published online by their fellow workers.
+These individuals are unhelpful and destructive to the union’s efforts to better our working conditions.

 Immediately contact your VP.
 You will be guided on the appropriate actions to take in order to exercise your right to strike.
 Impeding a member from striking is illegal and can have repercussions for the impedor.